What types of SEND do you make provision for at CHARTER PRIMARY?

 We work closely with representatives from Physiotherapy and Occupational therapy to carry out programmes with children who need additional support.

 Whenever possible we include parents/carers of children with SEND to enable children to be supported in a consistent way both at home and at school.
-An example of this is our parents’ group, the first one relating to transition to the new school.

 We ensure that all children have the opportunity to access school visits and extracurricular activities e.g. specialist coaches for wheelchair access and pre-trip discussions for those children who dislike change.